kickin6/n8n-nodes-selfhosthub/README.md

 5. Choose a scheduler for different generation styles
 6. Set init strength if using image-to-image generation

+### JSON2Video: Basic Video Creation

+1. Add the "Self-Host Hub (JSON2Video)" node to your workflow
+2. Choose "Create Movie" operation
+3. Configure basic parameters (width, height, framerate)
+4. Add elements (images, text, audio) to your scenes
+5. Run the workflow to generate your video

+### JSON2Video: Video and Audio Merging

+1. Add the "Self-Host Hub (JSON2Video)" node to your workflow
+2. Choose "Merge Video and Audio" operation
+3. Provide video and audio file URLs
+4. Configure output settings
+5. Run the workflow to create the merged video

+## Output Formats

-### Output Format
+### Leonardo Node Output

-The node returns a structured JSON response with the following fields:
+The Leonardo node returns a structured JSON response with:

 - `success`: Boolean indicating if the generation was successful
 - `generationId`: Unique identifier for the generation